mzhukov1973/OculusThemidis/README.md

    - [ ] :computer:**&#x2267;HD** High-Res Desktop
 - [x] ~~Add stump components for dangling navigation points that have lacked them (Sale, SaleAdm)~~
 - [x] ~~Solve the riddle of the invisible app, when site is viewed in Chrome for Android on Android phone~~
+- [ ] Redo price-lists' front-ends (initial state with relevant info, then copy it to DB too)
+- [ ] Do "About us" section properly, design-wise (initial state with relevant info, then copy it to DB too)
+- [ ] Add at least a UI placeholder for "Sale" section
+- [ ] Fill "Contacts" initial state with relevant info, then copy it to DB too, add images